manulorente/linux-foundation-lfs101/README.md

 For the older GRUB 1 boot method, it was relatively easy to set a password for grub.
 However, for the GRUB 2 version, things became more complicated.
 However, you have more flexibility, and can take advantage of more advanced features, such as user-specific passwords (which can be their normal login ones).

-Furthermore, you never edit grub.cfg directly; instead, you can modify the configuration files in /etc/grub.d and /etc/defaults/grub, and then run update-grub, or grub2-mkconfig and save the new configuration file.
+Furthermore, you never edit `grub.cfg` directly; instead, you can modify the configuration files in `/etc/grub.d` and `/etc/defaults/grub`, and then run `update-grub`, or `grub2-mkconfig` and save the new configuration file.

 When hardware is physically accessible, security can be compromised by: